-Infringement occurs where a person performs any reproduction of a work or makes it available to the public, whether in the original or in an amended form, in translation, adaptation into another literary or artistic form, or into another technique without the consent of the rights holder.
-The following acts, amongst others, constitute copyright infringements:
+Infringement occurs where a person performs any reproduction of a work or makes it available to the public, whether in the original or in an amended form, in translation, adaptation into another literary or artistic form, or into another technique, without the consent of the rights holder.
+The following acts, amongst others, constitute copyright infringements: - copying - issuing copies of the work to the public - renting or lending the work to the public - performing, showing or playing a copyright work in public - communicating the work to the public - making an adaptation of a copyright work or doing any of the acts listed above in relation to an adaptation.

-- Copying

-- Issuing copies of the work to the public

-- Renting or lending the work to the public

-- Performing, showing or playing a copyright work in public

-- Communicating the work to the public

-- Making an adaptation of a copyright work or doing any of the acts listed above in relation to an adaption.

 4.2 What acts are permitted with respect to copyright works (ie what exceptions apply)?
 There are a number of acts that can be carried out in relation to copyright works despite the fact that they might be protected by copyright.
 The Information Society Directive (2001/29/EC) contains what has been termed a "shopping list" of exceptions and limitations, many of which the DCA has implemented into Danish law.
 These permitted acts are wide in variety but often relate to very specific scenarios.
-They include (amongst others):
+They include (amongst others): Act Making of temporary copies Description A copy that is transient or incidental which:

-- Is an integral and essential part of a technological process - Has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary; or - Has no independent economic significance (eg ISPs who use caching).
+- is an integral and essential part of a technological process

+- has the sole purpose of enabling a transmission of the work in a network between third parties by an intermediary, or

+- has no independent economic significance (eg ISPs who use caching).

+Act

+Personal copies for private use

+Description
-The making of a copy that is made for the individual's personal and private use and not for ends that are directly or indirectly commercial.

-Computer programs are exempted from this permission.
+The making of a copy that is made for the individual's personal and private use and not for purposes that are directly or indirectly commercial.
+However, computer programs are exempted from this permission.

+Act

 Private study

+Description

+Copying is always allowed for private study.